patricksrobertson/jcarousel_fu/README.markdown

 	:content=> Array of content.
 If you want to pass in more than just image paths, use this option.
 It takes precedence over the images option.
 	:animation=> Integer.
 Time in milliseconds transition between slides.
 If this is longer than the auto_scroll time it starts to behave funny.
 Defaults to 1000ms when left out.
 	:scroll=> Integer.  # of slides to scroll by at a time.
 Default is 1.
+	:visible=> Integer.  # of slides visible at a time.
+Make sure your CSS skin container is wide enough to handle the number of slides you choose to be visible.
+	:jcarousel_name=> String.
+Changes the name of the div/UL elements that jCarousel is looking for.
+You'll have to add your own function in application.js to cover this.
+I built this in if you want to have two different types of jCarousels on one page.

 Examples:
 -------